radumarias/rencfs/README.md

 - Plan is to implement it also on macOS and Windows
 - A systemd service is being worked on [rencfs-daemon](https://github.com/radumarias/rencfs-daemon)
 - A GUI is on the way [rencfs-desktop](https://github.com/radumarias/rencfs-desktop) and [rencfs-kotlin](https://github.com/radumarias/rencfs-kotlin)
-- Mobile apps for Android and iOS are on the way [rencfs-kotlin](https://github.com/radumarias/rencfs-kotlin)
+- Mobile apps for Android and iOS are being worked on [rencfs-kotlin](https://github.com/radumarias/rencfs-kotlin)

 # Performance